StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations.md

 Non-Admin organizations manage operations on cases, alerts, and tasks.

 By default, organizations are isolated and can't see or share data with each other.
-To enable data sharing, users with the [necessary permissions](#permissions) must [link organizations](link-an-organization.md).
+To enable data sharing, users with the necessary permissions must [link organizations](link-an-organization.md).

 ## Organizations and users

-You can assign a user to one or more organizations.
+A user can belong to one or more organizations.
+A profile is assigned for each organization, defining the user's set of permissions within that organization.

-[When assigning a user to an organization](add-remove-an-existing-user-account-from-an-organization.md), the system suggests only [permission profiles](../../administration/profiles.md) that match the organization's type (Admin or Non-Admin).
+[When assigning a user to an organization](add-remove-an-existing-user-account-from-an-organization.md), the system suggests only [permission profiles](../../administration/profiles/about-profiles.md) that match the organization's type (Admin or Non-Admin).

 ## Permissions